 When it comes to design, we love adding unexpected details to take a space to the next level.
-We're always on the lookout for unique takes on everyday items, whether it's hardware, lighting, cabinetry style, etc. One area that is often overlooked is sinks!
-It's easy to select a standard sink, but in reality there are endless possibilities to make your sink more unique.
+We're always on the lookout for unique takes on everyday items, whether it's hardware, lighting, cabinetry style, etc. One piece of your home design that is often overlooked is the sinks!
+It's easy to select a standard ceramic wall sink, but in reality there are endless possibilities to make your sink more unique.
 From opting for a pedestal or trough sink, to something wall mounted, today we're talking about the pros and cons of our favorite options.

 First up, let's talk about pedestal sinks.
-Typically a pedestal sink is selected as a solution to a small bathroom.
-The obvious con to this sink style is that they offer no storage and hardly any countertop space, and honestly they sometimes just don't look that great!
+Typically a pedestal sink is selected for a small bathroom.
+The obvious con to this sink style is that they offer no storage underneath and hardly any countertop space!
+Also, sometimes they just don’t look that great!
 However, when done right, they can look amazing!
 Our advice is to stick with more streamlined options and make sure to add storage in another way, such as an additional furniture piece or a medicine cabinet.

 Design by Amber Interiors

 From our Midway House

 Next on the list is console sinks!
 These are similar to a pedestal sink in that they don't offer built-in storage.
 However, the nice thing with a console sink is that there is often a bit more countertop space, plus there is room underneath for a basket.
 That's an easy way to add storage and texture to your bathroom without taking up additional floor space.

 Design by Caitlin Moran

 Now let's talk about trough sinks.
 I feel like these are very underrated in bathroom design.
 Why?
 Because they are the perfect solution to getting double faucets without taking up too much space!
 Many people want a double vanity in their bathroom, but don't have the square footage to accommodate that.
 Enter the trough sink: you can fit two faucets, but don't need to find room for two sinks.
 Not to mention, they are very sleek which makes cleaning a breeze.